nclarius/pyPL/README.md

 ### Specify input and view output
 Documentation on how to enter formulas, structures and input files can be found in `pyPL/doc/parser.md`.
 Generated output files are stored in `pyPL/output`.

+### Troublshooting
 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.
+If that doesn't help, please open a github issue or e-mail me.

 # Disclaimer
 - This implementation is intended for didactical purposes.
 It is not efficient or designed for real-life applications.